rdlauer/articles/nativescript/theme-builder/post.md

 ![native ios and android buttons](native-buttons.png)

-**But the native styles can get boring, and fast.** So leveraging the power of NativeScript and CSS allows the NativeScript Theme Builder to generate perfectly compliant styles for your native UI elements.
+**But the native styles can get boring, and fast.** Leveraging the power of NativeScript and CSS allows the NativeScript Theme Builder to generate perfectly compliant styles for your native UI elements.

 The trick is though, that the Theme Builder-generated CSS doesn't "just work". **You also need to use the [core themes](https://docs.nativescript.org/ui/theme) that now ship as part of the core NativeScript framework:**

 ![nativescript core themes](color-schemes-light-and-dark.png)

+> The core themes also ship with a [variety of color schemes](https://docs.nativescript.org/ui/theme#color-schemes) you can use out of the box.

 Let's take a quick look at how you make this work.

-> The core themes also ship with a [variety of color schemes](https://docs.nativescript.org/ui/theme#color-schemes) you can use out of the box.

 ## Using the NativeScript Theme Builder